isomerpages/mol-services/_buying-a-hdb/02e-selling-complete-resale.md

 ### Prepare & attend for resale completion appointment at HDB

-Read about things to do before the completion appointment and what will happen during the [appointment](https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/selling-process/appointment-with-hdb).
+Read about things to do before the completion appointment and what will happen during the <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/selling-process/appointment-with-hdb" target="_blank">appointment.</a>

 ### Temporary Extension of Stay

-Find out how you can apply for a [Temporary Extension of Stay](https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/temporary-extension-of-stay-for-sellers) if you’re unable to move out immediately.
+Find out how you can apply for a <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/temporary-extension-of-stay-for-sellers" target="_blank">Temporary Extension of Stay</a> if you’re unable to move out immediately.

 However, do note that there could be property tax obligations during this extended period of stay.
-Find out more about the tax obligations [here](https://www.iras.gov.sg/irashome/Property/Property-owners/Learning-the-basics/Essential-Property-Tax-Information-for-HDB-Flat-Owners/#title3).
+Find out more about the tax obligations <a href="https://www.iras.gov.sg/irashome/Property/Property-owners/Learning-the-basics/Essential-Property-Tax-Information-for-HDB-Flat-Owners/#title3" target="_blank">here</a>.